wwpass/passhub-docs/docs/70-passhub-business.md

 ### Step 2.
 Add users to the group

-Click on a group record.
-Choose "Users" in the group menu.
+Click on a group record and choose "Users" in the group menu.

 ![User Group Menu](/img/user_groups_menu.jpg)

 "Select user to add" shows a list of users you can include in the group.

-NOTE:  invited (authorized) users are not listed if they have not created a PassHub account yet (i.e., are not in an active, admin, etc. state).
+**Note:**  invited (authorized) users are not listed if they have not created a PassHub account yet (i.e., are not in an active, admin, etc. state).

 ![Add User Group Members](/img/user_groups_members.jpg)